top of page

 ~ Caller Herrin', music by Nathaniel Gow (1763–1831) and words by Carolina Nairne (1766–1845)

-Fisherman's Day is celebrated on the Feast of Saints Peter (patron saint of Fisherman) and Paul to recognize the fishing communities throughout history.
-One such community was Newhaven, the maritime community on the shores of the Firth of Forth, granted royal charter by King James IV in 1511.
-Newhaven became well known for its fishwives, who played an essential role within the local economy and culture and were recognized by their traditional and colourful outfits of blue and red stripes, embodied in this tartan.
-In their day the Newhaven fishwives were famous for their robust stature and beauty, their panache and quick wits!
-Not only famed for raising their voices in song through the many fisherlassies' and fisherwives' choirs, they were also known for their sharp tongues and salty language, giving rise to the Scots expression ‘a tongue like a fishwife’.
+Fisherman's Day is celebrated on the Feast of Saint Peter (patron saint of Fisherman) and Saint Paul to recognize fishing communities throughout history.
+Newhaven, the maritime community on the shores of the Firth of Forth was well known for its fishwives, who played an essential role within the local economy and culture and were easily recognized by their traditional and colourful outfits of blue and red stripes, embodied in this tartan.
+Newhaven fishwives were famous for their robust stature, beauty, panache and quick wits!
+And although they raised their voices in song through the many fisherlassies' and fisherwives' choirs, they were also known for their sharp tongues and salty language, giving rise to the Scots expression ‘a tongue like a fishwife’.
 Until the 1950s, fishwives would tramp into Edinburgh with their creels on their backs to sell fish from door to door with their cry of ‘Caller Herring’ (‘fresh herrings’) or ‘Caller Ou’ (oysters).
 In 1798, Nathaniel Gow, violinist and bandleader of Edinburgh, incorporated their cries (together with the tune of the bells of St Andrew's Church) into his composition, "Caller Herrin".
-It became one of his best-known tunes. 🎣 🧺 🐟
+It became one of his best-known tunes. 🎣 đŸ§ș 🐟

 From the Newhaven Heritage Center: